ssha-org/ssha_web/content/prizes.md

 ## Paper Prizes

 The Association promotes high quality scholarship through its awards program, which recognize the best work by a younger scholar and the best work by any scholar in our many fields submitted to our annual conference.
+The two paper prizes are given only for papers published in <i>Social Science History</i> during the previous year.
+The winning papers are selected by the journal's editorial board.

 ### Founder's Prize

-Description goes here.

 <u>2016 Winner:</u>

 [See a list of past winners >>](/awards/founder_prize/)

 ### Graduate Student Paper Prize

-Description goes here.

 <u>2016 Winner:</u>